staffanm/ferenda/README.rst

-Ferenda is a python library and framework to scrape and convert unstructured content into semantically-marked-up, Linked Data-enabled content.
-It is focused on documents, not individual pieces of data, but is useful for any kind of information that can be described in terms of resources (documents, people, places, events, etc...).
-It uses RDF for all metadata.
+Ferenda is a python library and framework for transforming unstructured document collections into structured Linked Data.
+It helps with downloading documents, parsing them to add explicit semantic structure and RDF-based metadata, finding relationships between documents, and publishing the results.

 Quick start
 -----------